 What to Serve with Easter Hot Cross Buns

 This traditional recipe goes well with a glass of warm milk, Chocolate Coffee, or a delicious Orange Julius.
-Serve it side by side with your favorite breakfast treats like an Egg McMuffin, Cheesy Hash, or have the ultimate sweet tooth spread by adding Sticky Buns to the table.
+Serve it side by side with your favorite breakfast treats like an Egg McMuffin, or have the ultimate sweet tooth spread by adding Sticky Buns to the table.
 I love serving these with Easter brunch!